hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 ## The Internet and Ethernet

 Geographically distributed systems (e.g. the cloud) typically operate within a data centre, or within multiple, connected data centres.
-Within these data centres nodes are typically connected via Ethernet, and connections between data centres usually take place over fast internet connections.
+Within these data centres nodes are typically connected via Ethernet, and connections between data centres usually take place over fast (optical) internet connections.

 Cloud systems typically require the ability to be "elastic", i.e., to grow and shrink capacity on demand.
 Because of this, nodes may be separated considerably.
 Ethernet provides high-bandwidth between nodes (even over large distances), but with an associated high latency.